-- · Are you aware of the tribal land on which you are hosting an event or program? - · Should you include a land acknowledgment in your materials and/or at the event?
+• Are you aware of the tribal land on which you are hosting an event or program?

 What is a Land Acknowledgement and why do we recognize land?

 A land acknowledgment is a formal statement that recognizes and respects Indigenous Peoples as traditional stewards of this land and the enduring relationships that exists between Indigenous Peoples and their traditional territories.
 To recognize the land as an expression of gratitude and appreciation to those whose territory you reside on, and a way of honoring the Indigenous People who have been living and working on the land from time immemorial.
 It is important to understand the long-standing history that has brought you reside on this land and to seek to understand your place within that history.
 However, a land acknowledgment is only the first step in raising awareness, as well as educating yourself in regard to Native Nations and should act like the first step in a journey to a better understanding of the Native Nations and Indigenous Peoples whose land on which you reside.